hupili/sns-router/note/note.md

 Observation:

+   * Sigmoid objective minimum happens earlier than Kendall's coefficient maximimum (with decreasing step size from 1 to 1e-5).
+   * Heuristic: find farthest descending step size and shy away by half?
+   * When farthest descending step size is less than
+   1 over number of samples, we may stop.
+   (obj abs value is in proportion to number of pairs; so is gradient magnitude; but we already normalized it?;
+   try...)

+{evermd:comment:begin}
+The following are false observations...
+The data is fixed as above.
    * The objective value of Sigmoid is monotonic in this testing.
    * The Kendall's value is not monotonic or quadratic.
    However, it is nearly quadratic.